SinaOzturk/Bugra-Taksuk-Progress-Journal/index.md

 ## Homework 2 (May 06 )
 - [Here](files/Homework_2/Homework_2 .html) is the forecasting project that  I did with the "Newly Established Firms" data provided by the www.https://evds2.tcmb.gov.tr.
 I first manipulated the data and did some visualization to find out correalation within my data set.
 I managed to fit a good linear model using trend component and lags as regressors.

+## Homework 3 (June 06)
+-[In this homework](Homework3.html) , we are asked to investigate the seasonality, decompose the series based on our seasonality and trend findings and lastly prepare ARIMA models comparing the performance of each other.
+The data is provided by  https://seffaflik.epias.com.tr/transparency/ and the scope of the data is from 1st of January, 2016 till the 20th of May, 2021.